PrefectHQ/prefect/docs/concepts/projects.md

 Anytime you run `prefect deploy`, the following actions are taken in order:

-- The project `prefect.yaml` and `deployment.yaml` files are loaded.
+- The project `prefect.yaml` file is loaded.
 First, the `build` section is loaded and all variable and block references are resolved.
 The steps are then run in the order provided.
 - Next, the `push` section is loaded and all variable and block references are resolved; the steps within this section are then run in the order provided
 - Next, the `pull` section is templated with any step outputs but *is not run*.
 Note that block references are _not_ hydrated for security purposes - block references are always resolved at runtime
 - Next, all variable and block references are resolved with the deployment declaration.
 All flags provided via the `prefect deploy` CLI are then overlaid on the values loaded from the file.